gvwilson/sensibleadventures/short-stories/litany.md

 and he'd seen the pattern in some of her books as well.
 He had started to doodle it once at the dinner table, but she had stopped him.
-"I'm going to run a few errands–I'll be back later."
+"I'm going to run a few errands---I'll be back later."

 He shrugged his arms into his coat on his way out the door, pulled his phone from the inside pocket, and opened his contact list.
 It had been fifteen years,
-and the man George needed to speak to hadn't been young, but he answered on the second ring.
+and the man George needed to speak to had been old even then, but he still answered on the second ring.
-"That coffee shop still on the corner?" he asked half way through George's third sentence.
+"You remember the coffee shop on the corner?" he asked half way through George's third sentence.

-"Yeah, but–"
+"Yeah, but---"

 "Half an hour."
 He hung up without waiting for an answer.

 Doctor Biczo had leathered with age.
-What little hair he'd had when George first met him was gone–even his eyebrows had finally given up.
+What little hair he'd had when George first met him was gone---even his eyebrows had finally given up.
 But his eyes were still a piercing blue, and his grip was as strong as an eagle's when he shook George's hand.